marknorgren/weather-dashboard-2025.01.17/README.md

 3. Copy `.env.sample` to `.env` and configure your OpenWeatherMap API key
 4. Start the development server: `npm run dev`

+**NOTE**
+An OpenWeather API key is required to fetch real data.
+You can register for a free api-key at [OpenWeather](https://openweathermap.org) or you can stub out the calls to the WeatherAPI to return static data for local testing.

 ## Testing

 ### End-to-End Tests (Playwright)